ComfortAgwu89/DevOps-lab-/README.md

 ## 🎯 About Me

 I am a passionate and growth driven learner with a strong foundation in DevOps.
-My focus is on understanding how modern systems operate behind the scenes and building practical, scalable, and efficient solutions that help organizations improve software delivery, system reliability, and operational effieciency.
+My focus is on understanding how modern systems operate behind the scenes and building practical, scalable, and efficient solutions that help organizations improve software delivery, system reliability, and operational efficiency.
 Currently, i am strengthening my foundation in Linux, cloud infrastructure, and automation tools while building hands-on projects that simulate real DevOps environment.